National Purple Heart Day

 Categories: Blog, Home

-National Purple Heart Day is celebrated annually on August 7 to honor U.S. servicemembers who were wounded or killed as a result of enemy action while serving in the military.
+National Purple Heart Day is celebrated annually on August 7 to honor U.S. service members who were wounded or killed as a result of enemy action while serving in the military.
 The Purple Heart is the oldest active military medal in the United States, with more than 1.8 million medals awarded to men and women who sacrificed for our nation.

 On Aug.
 7, 1782, George Washington established the award, originally called the Badge of Military Merit, to commend soldiers who secured victories in battle.
-Continental Army soldiers William Brown and Elijah Churchill were the first soldiers to receive the Badge of Military Merit.
+Continental Army soldiers William Brown and Elijah Churchill were the first to receive the Badge of Military Merit.

-One of the first military awards that could be presented to enlisted soldiers and non-commissioned officers, the Badge of Military Merit was reinstated on Washington’s 200th birthday, Feb.
-22, 1932, as the Purple Heart Medal and continues to be presented today to qualifying servicemembers.
+The Badge of Military Merit, one of the first military awards presented to enlisted soldiers and non-commissioned officers, was reinstated in 1932 on Washington’s 200th birthday as the Purple Heart Medal and continues to be awarded to qualifying service members today.

 Leave a Reply